russelljjarvis/teiili/docs/scripts/Building Blocks.rst

 2 Dimensional WTA
 ---------------

-To generate a 2 dimensional WTA population you can do the following.
+To generate a 2-dimensional WTA population you can do the following:

 .. code-block:: python
       # The number of neurons in your WTA population.